Shubham4792/SmartPdf/README.md

 -- Cherry picking specific pages from multiple pdfs and combine them into one<br/>
 -- Converting doc/docx format files to pdf<br/>
--- Adding watermarks to selected or all pages of pdf
+-- Adding watermarks to selected or all pages of pdf -- Adding adjust orientation feature for each page of the pdf (TODO)

 APIs built